Federal Elections Modernization Act¶

 Why This Architecture Works¶

-Simultaneous integrated launch: STAR, MMD, and expansion debut together at the First FEMA Election, producing "the new Congress" rather than "more of the old Congress."
+Simultaneous integrated launch: STAR, MMD, algorithmic districting, and expansion debut together at the First FEMA Election, producing "the new Congress" rather than "more of the old Congress."

 Reform on a human timescale: Cube root compliance in ~14 years means members who vote for the Act see results; voters experience tangible improvements within a political generation.